Additional support for international students

-Our partnership with the University of Westminster offers a counselling service to all of our students at Loughborough University London.
+The University of Westminster offers a counselling service to all of our students at Loughborough University London.
 Their service, which is concerned with psychological and emotional difficulties, is entirely confidential.
 To find out more, you can contact the Student Welfare Team by email (Londonfirstname.lastname@example.org), telephone or visit the Welfare Team Learn page here.

 It is quite normal for someone who moves from a familiar culture to one which is unfamiliar to experience ‘culture shock’.
 Some helpful advice on how to recognise and cope with the causes and effects of culture shock can be found on the UKCISA website.